Seated Yakushi Nyorai statue at Enichiji Temple (reconstruction)

 Tokuichi Mausoleum

-At the back of the grounds is the Tokuichi Shrine be the tomb of Tokuichi Bodhisattva.
-It was once thought to be the base of a three-story pagoda, but excavations have revealed that it is the base of a five-story pagoda.
+," which is said to be the tomb of Bodhisattva Tokuitsuthe "Tokuitsu Mausoleum.
+It was once thought to be the base of a three-story pagoda, but archaeological excavations have revealed that it is the foundation of a five-story pagoda.

 Mount Bandai Enichiji Temple Museum